Sara Hoxha: Television production

-Hoxha has established a career in television production within Top Channel.
 She is best known for her role as the executive producer of the reality television series Big Brother VIP Albania.
 She has also served as a producer for other entertainment shows, including the Albanian edition of Dancing with the Stars.

 Business activities

 As a member of the Hoxha family, Sara is a shareholder in several companies under the Top Media umbrella.
 Together with her mother and siblings, she holds ownership stakes in Top Channel, the coffee production company Lori Caffe, and other ventures associated with the group.

 Personal life

 Hoxha resides in Tirana.
 She is married to the television presenter and producer Ledion Liço.
 The couple has three children.